-- B-43.
-ASA supports expansion of controlled identity preserved systems that meet ASA's Identity Preserved guidelines for internationally unapproved biotech and specialty varieties while continuing to provide customers with the products they desire and support the development, production and promotion of biotech crops that are acceptable to domestic and foreign consumers. - B-44.
-ASA believes producers should not be held liable for damages resulting from biotechnology-enhanced product use, when recommended practices and procedures are followed. - B-45.
-ASA recommends that life science companies should develop tests that can be used to efficiently detect the presence of a new biotechnology event before that event is commercialized.
-ASA supports the development of a review process that will result in standardized tests and methodology for detecting biotechnology-enhanced products within the soy food chain. - B-46.
-ASA believes that regulations governing biotechnologyenhanced products be based on science.
-(2014) - B-47.
-ASA supports private sector efforts to resolve any issues surrounding the deregulation of special use biotech traits through consultations between the trait provider and interested industry sectors, including farmer associations, processors and exporters. - B-48.
-ASA advocates production contracts that allow for producers' liability to end when the first purchaser accepts the product. - B-49.
-ASA supports efficient, science-based regulatory policies that are based on characteristics of the product itself, and not the method used to produce it.
-Undue regulatory burden on products of plant breeding innovation such as gene-edited variations may discourage scientific innovation and limit technology adoption by private and public soybean breeders.
-(2017)
+- B-46.
+ASA opposes producers being held liable for damages resulting from biotechnology-enhanced product use, when recommended practices and procedures are followed. - B-47.
+ASA supports, as is scientifically possible, seed trait developers creating tests that can be used to efficiently detect the presence of a new biotechnology trait before varieties containing that trait enter commerce.
+ASA supports the development of a review process that can result in these tests becoming standardized.
+(2021) - B-48.
+ASA supports private sector efforts to resolve any issues surrounding the deregulation of special use biotech traits through consultations between the trait provider and interested industry sectors, including farmer associations, processors, and exporters. - B-49.
+ASA supports production contracts that allow for producers' liability to end when the first purchaser accepts the product. - B-50.
+ASA supports efficient, timely, risk and science-based regulatory policies for products of biotechnology that are based on characteristics of the product itself, and not the method used to produce it.
+Undue regulatory burden on products of plant breeding innovation, such as gene edited varieties, may discourage scientific innovation and limit technology adoption by private and public soybean breeders.
+(2021)